 A colposcopy is a gynecological test that enables Dr. Fozouni to look at your cervix, vagina, and vulva under magnification.

-Dr. Fozouni performs your colposcopy at her clinic while you lie on a table with your feet supported.
+Dr. Fozouni performs your colposcopy at his clinic while you lie on a table with your feet supported.
 He uses a speculum to hold the walls of your vagina open and applies a solution to your cervix.
 This solution removes mucus from your cervix and vagina and helps Dr. Fozouni identify suspicious tissue.